ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 Just like in the [Deploy Bluecompute to Lite Cluster](#deploy-bluecompute-to-lite-cluster) section, We created a couple of handy scripts to deploy the Bluecompute Stack for you.
 Please run the following command.

   ```
-  # This script will install Bluecompute Stack
-  # If you don't provide a cluster name, then it will try to get an
-  # existing cluster for you, though it is not guaranteed to be the one
-  # that you intended to deploy to.
-So use CAREFULLY.
-  #
-  # If any individual components fail to install, or a timeout occurs
-  # feel free to re-run the script and it will continue where it left off

   $ ./install_bluecompute.sh <cluster-name> <Optional:bluemix-space-name> <Optional:bluemix-api-key>
   ```

-Once the actual install of Bluecompute takes place, it takes about 10 minutes to be fully deployed.
+Once the actual install of Bluecompute takes place, it takes about 10~15 minutes to be fully deployed.
 So it might look like it's stuck, but it's not.
 Once you start to see output, look for the `Bluecompute was successfully installed!` text in green, which indicates that the deploy was successful and cleanup of jobs and installation pods will now take place.

-At the very end you will get a **URL** to access the **Bluecompute Web App**.
+At the very end you will get a **URL** to access the Bluecompute Web App.
 That's it! **Bluecompute is now installed** in your Kubernetes Cluster.
 To see the Kubernetes dashboard, run the following command:

   `$ kubectl proxy`